geotools/geotools/docs/developer/procedures/bom.rst

 BOM Usage for Downstream Projects
 ---------------------------------

+**Simple Applications using GeoTools**

 Applications using GeoTools should import the ``gt-bom`` in their dependency management.
-This ensures consistent versioning of all GeoTools modules and their transitive dependencies.
+This ensures consistent versioning of all GeoTools modules.

 To use the GeoTools BOM in your project: